-It's lightly sweet, easily oil-free, flavorful and you won't even miss having a turkey.
+It's lightly sweet, easily oil-free, and flavorful, and you won't even miss having a turkey.

 Jump to: